 No matter why you perceive yourself to be slow at writing emails fear not, the help is near.
 Just keep reading, and we can pretty much guarantee that you'll be writing them faster in no time.

-How to write emails faster with 3 easy steps
+How to write emails faster with 3 easy steps (with Flowrite)

 1. Write short bullet points